nayeemmz/cmsc426Spring2021/project2.md

 <a name='pro'></a>
 ### Problem Statement

-1. Write Python code to cluster the three distributions using a [Single Gaussian](https://nayeemmz.github.io/cmsc426Spring2020/p2colorseg/#gaussian) [30 points]
+1. Write Python code to cluster the three distributions using a [Single Gaussian](https://nayeemmz.github.io/cmsc426Spring2020/p2colorseg/#gaussian) [20 points]
-2. Write Python code to cluster the three distributions using a [Gaussian Mixture Model](https://nayeemmz.github.io/cmsc426Spring2020/p2colorseg/#gmm) [40 points]
+2. Write Python code to cluster the three distributions using a [Gaussian Mixture Model](https://nayeemmz.github.io/cmsc426Spring2020/p2colorseg/#gmm) [20 points]
-3. Plot all the GMM ellipsoids [10 points].
-4. Write a report [20 points]

 You are **NOT** allowed to use any built-in Python library code for GMM.
 To draw ellipses you may find the following [documentation](https://matplotlib.org/devdocs/gallery/statistics/confidence_ellipse.html) helpful.